iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted151008/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.wa.doh.exposurenotifications 5 reviews"/>
 </p>

+> 2021-03-07 Update fixed.
+5 stars! {App worked as expected for the first 2 months, however this morning I see a notice that I need to have location turned on as well as bluetooth.
+This is unnerving seeing that the app settings on my phone show no permissions are in use.
+I have android 6 but this same concern is being voiced by an android 9 user here in the comments.
+This behaviour is new and as I can only toggle location globally on my device.}<br> :date: __2021-03-07 16:34:01__

 > I like the idea that it gives you a heads up if you contact and/or get near a person tested positive for COVID-19.<br> :date: __2021-03-02 09:01:18__

 > Lots of fun.
 Get lost and enjoy!<br> :date: __2021-02-25 23:15:43__